 Don't Throw Away

-Game consoles are made of recyclable parts, including the circuit board, plastic casing and game disks.
-If game consoles are thrown away, they can leach harmful metals into the environment.
-Never throw them away.
+Game consoles are made of recyclable parts, including the circuit board and plastic casing.
+Game consoles can leach harmful metals into the environment, so never throw them away.

 Alternative Ways to Recycle